hhsadiq/command-line/README.md

 vagrant up
-vagrant reload --provision #run this after updating yaml file vagrant ssh php -i | grep php.ini #search file path in system
+vagrant reload --provision #run this after updating yaml file vagrant ssh vagrant halt #This command shuts down the running machine Vagrant is managing php -i | grep php.ini #search file path in system
 ```
 Do not install npm and gulp on vagrant homestead, instead install it on local maching.
 The installation on vagrant does not work.